 In 1997 Andrew joined the Yorkshire based trainer Lynda Ramsden for two seasons.
 During this time he was closely associated with horses such as Nuclear Debate, Hawksley Hill, Bishops Court and Top Cees.
 The latter named joined the Kingsclere team when Lynda Ramsden stopped training in 1998 and Andrew returned home to assist his father.

-Andrew is married to Anna Lisa and they live on site at Kingsclere with their two sons, Jonno and Toby, daughter Flora and labrador, Henry.
+Andrew is married to Anna Lisa and they live on site at Kingsclere with their two sons, Jonno and Toby, daughter Flora and boxers Georgia and Doris.